Discord-Nexus/Discord-Nexus/blog/2023-11-21-Safeguarding-Discord-Account-with-Email-Aliases.md

 > Imagine you are a big fan of mee6 and one day mee6 bot or database was compromised which leads in data leaks to any unknown third parties without anyone concerned and they will now use your data which you have provided to mee6 will sell them without your concern, which includes mostly your private gmail, in that case spammer will send countless spam mails and scam links which eventually loss of your time and personal data online.

 > By using your simple login mail will make sure to hide from tracker and your private email will be safe from bad people on discord.

+Please make sure to share!! if you like the article. ❤️